gooznick/cppcourse/debug/debug.md

 - Normally we break on writes, but sometimes reads are also critical.
 - Example: reading stale, invalid, or uninitialized memory.
 - GDB's `rwatch` lets you do that easily.
-- MSVC allows memory access breakpoints too.
+- Windbg allows memory access breakpoints too.
 -->

 ---